This Pan

 Sort Views

 When it comes to enlarging the sort element, one option is to switch a horizontal stack to a vertical, with each list filling the horizontal width of the screen.
-This gives us a larger view and the user now only has to worry about scrolling in one direction.
+This gives us a larger view, and the user now only has to worry about scrolling in one direction.

 The position of information can also impact the ease with which it is absorbed.
-For example, in the case of a matrix, seeing bullet points organized in the quadrant format could effect the impact the sorting has once it's processed in the user's brain.
+For example, in the case of a matrix, seeing bullet points organized in the quadrant format could affect the impact the sorting has once it's processed in the user's brain.
 Perhaps the linear stacking format would be more helpful to another user.

 EArly concept